ltskv/fedavg_mpi/README.md

 over a lazy dog padword
 ```

-There also needs to be a file `cfg.json` **in the project root** containing the
-following fields:
+- `cfg.json` -- a JSON file with the following keys defined.

-* `"data"`: `some_name` -- the name of the directory in which you put
+    * `"data_name"`: The name of the dataset (can be whatever you call it)
-`vocab.txt` and `test.txt`;
     * `"bpe"`: Number of independent learner SGD iterations per communication
       round;
     * `"bs"`: batch size (the number of context windows in a batch);
-* `"target"`: The float value for the loss that you want to achieve, once the
+    * `"target"`: The float value for the loss that you want to achieve, once
-network reaches this loss it will stop training, save the embeddings and exit.
+      the network reaches this loss it will stop training, save the embeddings
+      and exit.

 Then, for each training data file passed as an argument (these can reside
+wherever you want them to, even in the `config` folder along with those three
-wherever you want them to), an input pipeline will be constructed in the
+config files), an input pipeline will be constructed in the
 program.
 There are 3 nodes in the input pipeline (tokenizer, filter, batcher).
 Then there's this rule that one learner isn't allowed to tap more than one
 pipeline, so each pipeline will need at least one learner.
 There also needs to